bxiong97/now_evaluation/README.md

 1. I actually downloaded `boost` from its website and unzipped it into the project folder to get the path directly.
 1. `BOOST_INCLUDE_DIRS` is different for everyone.
 1. Python version in `my_env` needs to be 3.6, or just use conda to specify.
+1. You may need to pip install a few missing dependencies before `check_predictions.py` works.
+1. Due to a few mis-operations, the virtual env `my_venv` is installed under `~/github/mesh/my_venv`.
+For future usage, run `source ~/github/mesh/my_venv/bin/activate` to activate it.

 ## Evaluation